Find Tech Schools

 Can I Afford Princeton University?

-The overall average net price of Princeton is $35,915.
-The affordability of the school largely depends on your financial need since net price varies by income group.
+The average net price after aid at Princeton University is $10,555.
+Cost varies significantly based on your financial situation since net price varies by income group.

 Student Loan Debt